TymoteuszPilarz/email-client/README.md

 # EmailClient
 Simple email client with graphical user interface written in java.<br/>
-SMPT and POP3 protocols are used for sending and receiving emails respectively.
-Currently only polish email service provider - "Wirtualna Polska" is supported but it's easy to add your own by providing appropriate class in src/main/java/emailclient/providers, similar to the already created "WPClient".
+SMPT and POP3 protocols are being used for sending and receiving emails respectively.<br/> Currently only polish email service provider - "Wirtualna Polska" is supported but it's easy to add your own by providing appropriate class in src/main/java/emailclient/providers, similar to the already created "WPClient".<br/>
 Note that some more secure email service providers cannot be added since they may require protocols like OAuth, which are not implemented in this application.

 # Demonstration
 |<img width="1096" alt="screenshot1" src="https://github.com/TymoteuszPilarz/email-client/assets/122737837/d57c8097-046e-4deb-a2d2-c6343a724699">|